likithasp01/Power-BI-Visualization-Project/README.md

 # Salary Dataset Analysis Dashboard (Power BI)

-## Overview

-This project analyzes salary data using Power BI to identify the factors that influence employee compensation.
-The dashboard provides insights into salary trends across different education levels, experience levels, job roles, gender categories, and other demographic factors.

-The objective of this project is to transform raw salary data into meaningful business insights through data cleaning, modeling, visualization, and interactive reporting.

-## Project Objectives

-* Analyze salary distribution across different employee groups.
-* Identify key factors affecting salary.
-* Compare salary trends based on education and experience.
-* Explore demographic patterns within the workforce.
-* Create an interactive dashboard for decision-making.

-## Tools Used
+## Problem Statement

-* Power BI
-* Power Query
-* DAX
-* Data Modeling
-* Data Visualization
+Organizations need to understand the factors that influence employee salaries to make informed compensation decisions.
+This project analyzes salary data to identify how education level, years of experience, job role, gender, and other demographic factors impact employee salaries.
+An interactive Power BI dashboard was developed to transform raw data into meaningful business insights for better decision-making.

+---

-## Dataset Features
+## Dataset

+**Source:** Salary Dataset

-The dataset contains information such as:
+The dataset contains employee-related information, including:

 * Age
 * Gender